Saint Andrew Society of Carolina

 Meetings, Socials and Saint Andrew Day Banquet

 The Society holds business meetings in Charlotte, North Carolina, for members, several times a year.
 Social gatherings are also held several times a year.
-The principal activity is the celebration of Saint Andrew Day on November 30, with a formal (full Scottish dress) banquet and speaker.
-At this celebration and other social gatherings, members, spouses and guests are encouraged to wear kilts or tartans which indicate their particular attachment to a Scottish family.
-The organization’s officers are President, Vice President, Secretary and Treasurer.
+The principal activity is the celebration of Saint Andrew Day - November 30 - with a formal (full Scottish dress) banquet and speaker.